 Below: The mature fruit of late July.
-2nd photo - ©Lindsey Koepke, USDA-NRCS Plants Database
+2nd photo - Janice Stiefel, Wisconsin Flora

-Below: Most all parts of the plant have glandular hair, including the flower calyx (1st photo) - note the thin appendages of the calyx lobes -, the stem and leafstalk (2nd photo) - note the small stipules at the base of the leaf stalk - and the underside veins of the leaf (3rd photo).
+Below: Most all parts of the plant have glandular hair, including the flower calyx, the stem and leafstalk (1st photo) - note the thin appendages of the calyx lobes, (2nd photo) - note the small stipules at the base of the leaf stalk - and the underside veins of the leaf (3rd photo).

 Notes: Eloise Butler introduced Thimbleberry to the Garden on April 26, 1913 with plants sourced from Kelsey's Nursery in North Carolina.
 In Sept.
 1919 she sourced some from Lutsen, MN.
-The plant is not listed, however, on Martha Crone's 1951 census of plants in the Garden.
-Gardener Cary George planted the species again in 1994.
+More were planted in 1923, '25, ' 27, '28, and '32.
+Thimbleberry is not listed, however, on Martha Crone's 1951 census of plants in the Garden, but she later planted it in 1956.
+Gardener Cary George planted the species in 1994 and Curator Susan Wilkins in 2019.
 Thimbleberry grows in widely separated populations in the Great Lakes States and the Western United States.
 In Minnesota the only reported populations are along the roadsides near Lake Superior, which is similar to Wisconsin where most of the sightings are in counties along the Great Lakes.